Quasiregular mappings between equiregular SubRiemannian manifolds

 This paper is organized as follows.
-Section~\ref{sec:Sobolev spaces on mms} contains preliminaries on Sobolev spaces on metric measure spaces.
-In Section~\ref{sec:geometry of equiregular SRM}, we introduce the basic results on the geometry of subRiemannian manifolds.
+Section~\ref{sec:Sobolev spaces on mms} contains preliminaries on Sobolev spaces on metric measure spaces based on upper gradients, Carnot groups, subRiemannian manifolds and tangent cones.
+Section~\ref{sec:QR mapping} contains a detailed study of metrically quasiregular mappings between equiregular subRiemannian manifolds.
+In particular, we investigate all the basic analytic properties of metrically quasiregular mappings from the differentiable point of view and prove Theorem~\ref{thm:properties}.
 In Section~\ref{sec:Pansu diff}, we generalize the notion of $P$-differentiability of Pansu~\cite{p89} and Margulis-Mostow~\cite{mm95} to the setting of mappings between general subRiemannian manifolds and prove Theorem~\ref{thm:Differentiability Stepanov}.
-Section~\ref{sec:QR mapping} contains a detailed study of quasiregular mappings between equiregular subRiemannian manifolds.
-In particular, we investigate all the basic analytic properties of a quasiregular mapping from the differentiable point of view and prove Theorem~\ref{thm:properties}.
-The final section, Section~\ref{sec:open questions}, contains a list of interesting open questions for further research.
+In the appendix, we include a proof of Theorem \ref{thm:Differentiability Stepanov} in the setting of Carnot groups, to help the readers to understand the idea of our approach.